Peas

 Oregon Sugar Pod II Snow Peas

-Description: Oregon Sugar Pod II is a high-yielding snow pea variety with large, flat pods.
-It has a sweet flavor and tender texture.
+Description: Oregon Sugar Pod II is a high-yielding snow pea with large, flat pods and a sweet, tender texture.

 Growing Season: Fall, Winter, and Spring